lalcodes/lalcodes/README.md

 # 💫 About Me:
-.
+Self Learned Data Science Enthusiast.
 I am proficient in identifying patterns and extracting valuable insights and possess an unbridled passion for Artificial Intelligence with comprehensive knowledge of machine learning concepts and other related technologies.

 ## 🌐 Socials: